illninofan/illninofan.github.io/index.md

 Hey, I'm Umar, welcome to my blog!

-I'm a Tech enthusiast / nerd.
+I'm a 👨‍💻 / 🤓

-This is just place for my musings throughout my career and stuff I find useful / cool
+This is just a place for musings throughout my career in IT and stuff I find useful / cool

-Feel free to reach me on twitter - @scruffy_zebra
+Feel free to reach me on twitter - @scruffy_zebra and say Hi!